cenkerdemir/Calculator/README.md

 # deneme
-Deneme
-just testing with the code from standford ios9 swift course
+Just testing with the code from standford ios9 swift course